FigDesign@40

 FigDesign was founded in 1986 by David Fiegenschue, who is lead designer and creative director.
 The company brings together experts in related fields to solve a variety of branding and marketing problems for midsize organizations and corporations.

-David Fiegenschue managed Marketing Services at Future Computing, a market research company.
-He developed the company logo and identity system and directed a team of designers and writers that produced newsletters, brochures, trade show design, signage and various corporate materials.
+In the early 1980s, Fiegenschue managed Marketing Services at Future Computing, a market research company.
+He developed the company logo and identity system and directed a team of designers and writers that produced newsletters, brochures, trade show design, signage and other corporate materials.

-During his three years there, he worked with new technologies and computer systems including the Apple Lisa and LaserWriter.
+During his time there, he worked with new technologies and computer systems including the Apple Lisa and LaserWriter.
 He was an early user of the page layout software tool PageMaker and drawing programs like MacDraw and FreeHand.

 Future Computing was acquired by McGraw-Hill, and rather than accept a position at their New York headquarters, he launched FigDesign in 1986.
 The firm located first in the Galleria, then in Las Colinas, and in 1996 moved to the historic 1925 Caldwell House in the Irving Heritage District.